| |

 Once you’ve made your cider, you’ll probably find you have way more of it than you can use in one sitting.
 Or even one week (especially since too much at once can wreak havoc on your digestive system).

 Pasteurizing is an important part of the process no matter when you plan to drink the cider, although it may alter the flavor slightly.
 Germs can stay on apples and enter fresh cider even after being washed.
 Pasteurizing on the stove takes very little time and can give you peace of mind.
 Here’s how to pasteurize your cider.
+The good news is that as soon as it’s pasteurized, you can serve the hot cider or add extra flavor to make hot spiced apple cider.

 On another note: while you should still pasteurize, it helps to get all your apples fresh off the tree rather than using dropped apples.
 You can use an apple picker to get them out, or put clean blankets down and shake your tree.
 The ground has all kinds of dirt and grossness on it, and dropped apples are more susceptible to rot and germs.
 Plus, you never know what creatures may have been in or around those apples on the ground (worms, mice, deer, an irresponsible neighbor’s livestock… you know how it goes).

 Once you’re done pasteurizing, you may want to save a bunch of your cider for another day.
 The best way to do that is freezing.
-Here are a few tips.
+Here are a few tips

 A Note on Hard Ciders

-Unlike regular cider, hard cider can benefit from tarter apples.
+Unlike regular cider, hard apple cider can benefit from tarter apples.
 Interestingly enough, you can even use crab apples and other less desirable varieties when making hard cider.
 And goodness knows we have enough of them around here!
 Apparently, their high tannin content helps them ferment more efficiently.

 Enjoy Your Homemade Apple Cider!